-This healthy Anzac biscuit recipe has all of that same distinct Anzac biscuit flavour but without golden syrup, wheat, refined sugar or dairy!
+With a twist on the classic, this healthy Anzac biscuit recipe has all of that same distinct Anzac biscuit flavour but without golden syrup, wheat, refined sugar or dairy!
 Using ingredients like almond meal, coconut sugar and oats, helps to reduce the glycemic index of this biscuit, while still tasting delicious!
+In Australia, it’s traditional to make Anzac biscuits for Anzac Day (but they’re so yummy you could make them anyday!).

-- Almond Meal - blanched almond meal is best in this recipe.
+- almond flour – blanched almond meal is best in this recipe.

-- Coconut Sugar - Coconut sugar is supposedly lower glycemic index then other sugars and has a great flavour.
+- coconut sugar – Coconut sugar is supposedly lower glycemic index then other sugars and has a great flavour.
+You can swap for rapadura sugar.

 Making these dairy free Anzac biscuits is really simple.
 I recommend reading through the instructions before beginning.